RobTillaart/Fraction/README.md

 **Experimental**

 The fraction library implements fractional numbers (a / b) a.k.a.
-Q (integers are Z and floats/doubles are R), and the conversion to floats.
+Q (integers are Z and floats/doubles are R).
+It supports conversion from and to floats (doubles), the basic math and equality operators, a **toString()** for printing in fraction format, and some fraction specific functions.

 The code is working with a number of limitations a.o.:
+- the nominator is an int32_t, so relative large values with a decimal part can be expressed.
-- Denominator is max 4 digits to keep code for multiply and divide simple
+- Denominator is max 4 digits (1..9999) to keep code for multiply and divide simple
 - Fractions are not always an exact representation of floats, even floats are not exact.
 - The range of numbers supported is limited.
 - The code is experimental.